TencentBlueKing/iam-go-sdk/readme_en.md

 ## Contributing

 If you have good ideas or suggestions, please let us know by Issues or Pull Requests and contribute to the Blue Whale Open Source Community.

-If you are interested in contributing, check out the [CONTRIBUTING.md], also join our [Tencent OpenSource Plan](https://opensource.tencent.com/contribution).

 ## License